 During fasting, your body responds to the stress of calorie changes, becoming stronger and healthier.
 During intermittent fasting, low carbers have two advantages.

-- stable blood sugar levels stave off hunger
+- Stable blood sugar levels stave off hunger for hours.

 Being on a low carb diet makes intermittent fasting relatively easy:

 When eating low carb foods, your energy levels don’t spike and crash with every meal, so you shouldn’t experience mental fogginess or feel overly exhausted during a fast.

 Instead, meals will give a satisfying energy boost.

 Practicing intermittent fasting means incorporating regular periods of fasting into your meal schedule.